LKSFDS/LKSFDS/README.md

 ## WELCOME TO MY PROFILE

 Hi, my name is Lucas Freire and i'm a student of Computer Science at UNIFESP (Universidade Federal de São Paulo).
+This profile will have the projects that i'm working right now or the ones that i have worked on the past.

 <p align="left">